eligundry/eligundry.com/gatsby/content/hosting-gatsby-on-digitalocean-spaces.md

 ## No Automatic GZIP

 If you want to get that sweet sweet 💯 from [Lighthouse][lighthouse], you need your content gzip'd.
-Unfortunately, [DigitalOcean Spaces' CDN  does not support gzip'ing on the fly][no-gizp-issue] like Cloudfront does, so you have to precompress your assets as a part of the build.
+Unfortunately, [DigitalOcean Spaces' CDN  does not support gzip'ing on the fly][no-gzip-issue] like Cloudfront does, so you have to precompress your assets as a part of the build.
 I used [`gatsby-plugin-zopfli`][gatsby-plugin-zopfli], which hooks into the Gatsby build process to compress the assets, with the following config: